RenderKit/ospray/README.md

 OSPRenderer ospNewRenderer(const char *type);
 ```

-The call returns `NULL` if that type of renderer is not known, or else
-an `OSPRenderer` handle to the created renderer.
-General parameters of
-all renderers are
+General parameters of all renderers are

 <table style="width:98%;">
 <caption>Parameters understood by all renderers.</caption>